 Some issuers, such as Deserve and CreditStacks, are very clear about being able to apply without a SSN.
 Other major card issuers may also let you apply using a non-U.S. passport or another form of government identification to verify your identity.

-If you’re not eligible for a SSN, you may be eligible for an Individual Tax Identification Numbers (ITINs).
+If you’re not eligible for a SSN, you may be eligible for an Individual Taxpayer Identification Number (ITIN).
 For example, if you received a taxable scholarship you’ll need an ITIN to file your United States tax return.
-Depending on the card issuer, you may be able to use an Individual Tax Identification Numbers (ITIN) rather than a SSN during the application process.
+Depending on the card issuer, you may be able to use an Individual Taxpayer Identification Numbers (ITIN) rather than a SSN during the application process.

 Effectively Using Your New Credit Card